mtdukes/filing-fetcher/README.md

 - User: ec2-user
 - Key: {path-to-keypair-pem}

-Test the script by using Terminal of PuTTY to SSH into your EC2 instance.
+Test the script by using Terminal or PuTTY to SSH into your EC2 instance.
 You'll need local access to your [keypair file](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

 ```
 ssh -i {path-to-keypair-pem} ec2-user@{public-hostname}